 May participants make housing requests?

 Yes!
 Shabbaton registration will include a space for participants to request whether they want to room with people of the same gender or no preference.
 In all aspects of programming and housing, we respect participants’ gender identities.
-Participants will also be able request if they want to room with people of similar Shabbat observances.
-You may request to room with a friend and we will do our best to meet housing requests, but cannot guarantee all roommate requests will be met.
+Participants will also be able to request if they want to room with people of similar Shabbat observances.
+You may request a room with a friend and we will do our best to meet housing requests, but cannot guarantee all roommate requests will be met.

 What is Keshet’s approach to safety and security at a Shabbaton?

 The safety and wellbeing of Shabbaton participants is our number one priority.
 Keshet’s staff is prepared for medical emergencies, and we work closely with personnel at retreat sites to ensure that security measures are clearly understood and consistently implemented.
-If you have specific questions about safety and security matters, please contact firstname.lastname@example.org.
+If you have specific questions about safety and security matters, please contact [email protected].